Zipcoder/reveal-slides-light/md/front-end/angular-overview.md

 ## appRoutes

 Our ``const`` ``appRoutes`` defines an array of routes.
-Each route is an object that contains data about that route, including it's path and the component it should route to.
+Each route is an object that contains data about that route, including its path and the component it should route to.

 ```javascript
 const appRoutes: Routes = [